 It's different kinds of support like emotional and social support with sort of the traditional informational and tangible aspects of career counseling but matching that with the community and with kind of 'come as you are' feeling of it-I think is pretty unique.2021 AHEAD participant

 I thought the AHEAD program does that really beautifully and well.
 I don't think I've come across anything either in my pre-doctoral time at UW that has that particular merge of support.

-Since AHEAD scholars are early career scholars (postdocs and junior faculty), they are eligible to apply for the AHEAD Pilot Grant, which provides $10,000-$25,000 in seed funding to support research related to health equity.
+Since AHEAD scholars are postdoctoral scholars, they are also eligible to apply for the AHEAD Pilot Award, which provides up to $10,000 in seed funding to support health equity research.

-The AHEAD program was established in 2012 out of the UW CCHE and in partnership with select career development programs within and associated with the UW Institute for Clinical and Translational Research (ICTR).
-The target AHEAD audience is post-doctoral or junior faculty scholars whose scholarship focuses on health disparities/health equity research.
+The AHEAD program was established in 2012 by the UW-Madison Collaborative Center for Health Equity in partnership with select career development programs associated with UW-Madison Institute for Clinical and Translational Research.
+The target audience for the AHEAD program was postdoctoral scholars whose research had a focus on health disparities and/or health equity.

 In 2016, CCHE extended AHEAD to other health equity fellows on the UW campus and invited recent alumni of the Health Equity Leadership Institute (HELI) program to participate via video.
-AHEAD also offers scholars mentoring and support provided by Faculty Director Stephanie Budge, PhD.
+AHEAD began to provide scholars mentoring and support from AHEAD Faculty Director Stephanie Budge, PhD.